Skip to contentSkip to navigation

 Wednesday June 19, 2024 at 05:30 pm

-As part of National Indigenous Peoples Day, celebrated on June 21, Léuli Eshrāghi will engage in a candid conversation about the issues, joys and challenges around collecting Quebec, Canadian and international Indigenous art in the Montreal community.
+As part of National Indigenous Peoples Day, celebrated on June 21, Léuli Eshrāghi will engage the Montreal community in a candid discussion about the issues, joys and challenges around collecting Quebec, Canadian and international Indigenous art.

 Speakers: